Execution

 The comments form supports markdown, including drag and drop images, and in-place issue references.
 There is also a toggle providing access to previous execution history:

-The timer starts after clicking START.
+The timer starts after clicking START

 Stop

-On selecting STOP the execution, if there are any untested test cases, a dialog will be presented:
+the execution, if there are any untested test cases, a dialog will be presented:

-If left checked (default), all test cases not executed will carry their previous status.
+(default), all test cases not executed will carry their previous status.

 By default, test cases that are not executed will carry over their previous status.